x-0o0/package-docc-example/README_ENG.md

 # The Examples of DocC for Swift Package

-This repository provides the examples of DocC for Swift package from creatiing to deploying
+This repository provides examples of DocC for Swift package, covering the process from creation to deployment

 ## Overview